-- 4.3 A list of those organisations which responded to the consultation is available in Annex B and a summary of the responses to each of the consultation questions are addressed in turn below. - 4.4 The responses to most of the questions were evenly split between positive and negative for those submitted via the website or as documents.
+- 4.3 A list of those organisations which responded to the consultation is available in Annex B and a summary of the responses to each of the consultation questions are addressed in turn below. - 4.4 The responses (excluding those that were part of CAMRA's campaign) to most of the questions were evenly split between positive and negative.
 The exceptions to this were the questions on pregnancy where a large majority of respondents supported the principle and the wording of the new guideline.
-The campaign-related email responses included a number of standard responses to Q1-4 and were all negative.
+The campaign-related responses included a number of standard responses to Q1-4 and were all negative.